spispy: Open source flash emulation

 In our blockram based proof of concept we essentially had this logic.
 When the last bit of address arrived, look up the contents at that address and send it on the SO line.
 But when we put SDRAM in there, something went wrong...

-The correct output value didn't appear on the SO line until nearly all the way through the bit, totally missing the timing requirements and preventing the x86 from booting.
+Here the real flash is shown in blue and the emulated flash is shown in yellow.
+The correct output value didn't appear on the SO line until nearly all the way through the bit, delayed by around 50 ns.
+This totally missed the timing requirements and preventing the x86 from booting.

 The reason is that SDRAM isn't "single cycle" like the block RAM.
 Random reads require multiple clock cycles to complete -- first the row and bank addresses have to be sent, which takes a clock cycle, and then there is a mandatory RCD (???) delay.
 Then the column address is sent, another clock cycle, and the CAS latency delays the data for another few cycles.
 With our 132 MHz SDRAM clock, this is a total of 5-7 clocks and 50ns of delay.
 Ironically faster memories sometimes have more latency for a random read.

-Zooming in on the SPI read timing diagram, we see how tight the requirements are anf why that causes the problem -- with a 20 MHz SPI clock our emulator must have the data available in roughly half a clock, or about 25 ns.
-Doing a naive read from the SDRAM won't work.
+Zooming in on the SPI read timing diagram, we see how tight the requirements are, and why that causes the problem -- with a 20 MHz SPI clock our emulator must have the data available in roughly half a clock, or about 25 ns.
+Doing a naive read from the SDRAM won't work if it takes 50ns or more to read a random byte from the DRAM!
+We need to get clever if we're going to meet timing requirements.

-So we have to get clever, but since we're writing the fpga logic we can be very clever indeed.
-We don't have to limit ourselves to concepts like "byte boundaries" or limitations of existing SPI hardware, nor do we need to respect the abstraction that memory is a big array, so we can do things like initiate the row/bank activation when the emulator has received 14 bits of the address, overlapping tRCD with reception of the next 9 bits, which we send to the column address and overlap with receipt of the last address bit, which we use to select the upper or lower byte of the 16-bit read result.
+Since we're writing the fpga logic we can be very clever indeed.
+We don't have to limit ourselves to concepts like "byte boundaries" or limitations of existing SPI hardware, nor do we need to respect the abstraction that memory is a big array, so we can do things like initiate the row/bank activation when the emulator has received 14 bits of the address, overlapping tRCD with reception of the next 9 bits, which we send to the column address and overlap the CAS latency with receipt of the last address bit, which we use to select the upper or lower byte of the 16-bit read result.

 This sort of hackery actually works!
-Our first output bit is only a few nanoseconds slower than the real flash chip, which is good enough to meet timing for a 20 MHz SPI bus.
-We can now supply the bits to the very first read request from the PCH, 0x5AA5 from offset 0x10 in the flash in msb oder.
+Again the real flash chip is in blue, our emulated flash is in yellow and you can see that our first output bit is only a few nanoseconds slower than the real flash chip, which is good enough to meet timing for a 20 MHz SPI bus.
+We can now supply the bits to the very first read request from the PCH with the response 0x5AA5 in msb order.
+Checking the hexdump of the flash chip at the read offset 0x10 in the flash in msb oder.

 This is how the PCH knows that there is a valid flash attached, as Butterworth and Kovah discuss in their advanced x86 BIOS class.
 If this is not correctly read by the PCH, the system won't start up at all.